Sherwood Branch - Public Computers

 This national One Book, One City initiative is an opportunity for all public libraries to participate in a Canada-wide digital reading program.
 It’s presented by the Canadian Urban Libraries Council / Conseil des Bibliothèques Urbaines du Canada (CULC/CBUC).

-Un livrel/One eRead Canada brings people and libraries together from coast to coast to read / listen to a single title in both English and French and engage with each other about how it impacted them.
-Similar to a One Book, One City program, but on a national scale and in digital format, and with a bilingual offering.
-It highlights French and English literary gems from Canada, and celebrates works in translation.
+Un Livrel/One eRead Canada brings people and libraries together from coast to coast to read and/or listen to a single title in both English and French and engage with each other about how it impacted them.
+This initiative is similar to a One Book, One City program, but on a national scale in digital format, and with a bilingual offering.
+It highlights French and English literary gems from Canada and celebrates works in translation.

 Books are an important means of connecting and understanding the world around us; the importance of access to digital books and audio has never been so clear for libraries and our users.